 What do Governors do?

 Each individual governor is a member of a governing body, which is established in law as a corporate body.
-Individual governors may not act independently of the rest of the governing body.
-Decisions are the joint responsibility of the governing body.
+Individual governors may not act independently of the rest of the governing board.
+Decisions are the joint responsibility of the governing board.

-The role of the governing body is a strategic one, its key functions are to:
+The role of the governing board is a strategic one, its key functions are to: